turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 Let's take the `increaseWidth` and `increaseHeight` methods that you created earlier and get these updated numbers to display to the DOM directly whenever these methods are called.
 Let's start by modifying our test for `increaseWidth`.

-Since we aren't worried about actually testing our DOM manipulation at this point, we are going to use a [`spy`](https://github.com/chaijs/chai-spies) to verify whether our method that displays the score has been called. *Note: Spies will help you verify calls to methods without actually calling them.*
+Since we cannot actually test our DOM manipulation, we are going to use a [`spy`](https://github.com/chaijs/chai-spies) to verify whether our method that displays the score has been called. *Note: Spies will help you verify calls to methods without actually calling them.*

 First, let's install and require `chai-spies`.
 Let's also require the `domUpdates` files that we are using to store our DOM manipulation methods:

 **Install**

 `npm install --save-dev chai-spies`

+**Setup**

 ```js
 const chai = require('chai');